 When the registration process has been done you will be given details on how to login and you will need to think of a password which is unique to you.
 The practice cannot reset your password.
 It is your responsibility to keep your login details and password safe and secure.
 If you use a shared computer and suspect that your record has been accessed by someone then you should change your password immediately.
 If you print any information from your record, it is also your responsibility to keep this safe and secure.

-Once you have used the first level of Patient Access you can then apply for the next level where you can view your summary care record.
+Once you have used the first level of Online Access you can then apply for the next level where you can view your summary care record.
 Again you will need to visit reception and complete a form and supply us with two forms of photographic ID.
 We ask for this additional security measure because having access to your medical summary is highly confidential and we do not want this to be given to the wrong person.

 We maintain the right to remove online access to services at any time.
 This is rarely necessary but may be the best option if access to the service could breach confidentiality for the patient or family of the patient.